solaranamnesis/Karl-Christoph-Vogt/Les Prétendus Organismes des Météorites/full-text-english.md

 _[Figure 15.
 Table 2.](https://cdn.solaranamnesis.com/KarlVogt/Fig15.png)_ – Columnar and parallel disposition of crystals eroded and marked by encrusting opaque material.

 _[Figure 16.](https://cdn.solaranamnesis.com/KarlVogt/Fig16.png)_ – Thin section of enstatite produced by Mr. Daubrée by melting lherzolite with iron.
 Radiant fibers in fields circumscribed by crystalline rods.
-Gross.
-50.
+Magnification 50.

 _[Figure 17.](https://cdn.solaranamnesis.com/KarlVogt/Fig17.png) [and 18.](https://cdn.solaranamnesis.com/KarlVogt/Fig18.png)_ – Two of these rods.
-Gross.
-500. On one of these rods one sees figures resembling pore protuberances or lamina scars; on the other, pieces resembling crampons.
+Magnification 500.
+On one of these rods one sees figures resembling pore protuberances or lamina scars; on the other, pieces resembling crampons.

 _[Figure 19](https://cdn.solaranamnesis.com/KarlVogt/Fig19.png), [20](https://cdn.solaranamnesis.com/KarlVogt/Fig20.png), [21.
 Table III.](https://cdn.solaranamnesis.com/KarlVogt/Fig21.png)_ – Groups of artificial enstatite as glaze, produced by Mr. [Stanislas-Étienne] Meunier.
-Gross.
-500. [Figure 19](https://cdn.solaranamnesis.com/KarlVogt/Fig19.png), Lateral articulation of the columns.
+Magnification 500.
+[Figure 19](https://cdn.solaranamnesis.com/KarlVogt/Fig19.png), Lateral articulation of the columns.
 Hahnian crinoid arm.
 [Figure 20](https://cdn.solaranamnesis.com/KarlVogt/Fig20.png), Hahnian coral; scar of a budding channel.
 [Figure 21](https://cdn.solaranamnesis.com/KarlVogt/Fig21.png), Stellar grouping.

 _[Figure 22.](https://cdn.solaranamnesis.com/KarlVogt/Fig22.png)_ – A fragment of enstatite drawn from a thin section of the "Schillerfels" of Baste in the Harz.
-Gross.
-300. Columnar and articulated disposition rendered visible by the of shock of polishing, as in the fragment of the transparent chondrule from Vouillé, Figure 11.
+Magnification 300.
+Columnar and articulated disposition rendered visible by the of shock of polishing, as in the fragment of the transparent chondrule from Vouillé, Figure 11.

 _[Figure 23.](https://cdn.solaranamnesis.com/KarlVogt/Fig23.png)_ – Group of crystals in a section of the Knyahinya meteorite resembling an artificial product from the melting of lherzolite with soft iron.
-Gross.
-50.
+Magnification 50.